jdpedersen1/fzfm/README.md

 # Fzfm - Fuzzy file manager
+### NOTE: this is still a work in progress, read entire readme before cloning or using and use at your own risk)

 This is a terminal file manager in the style of Ranger, nnn, lf, vifm, etc. It uses bash, fzf, and chafa to display directory contents, preview the contents of the selected directory or file before entering or opening, and preview images (poorly).